wp-plugins/zedity/readme.txt

 * **Technical Skills NOT Required**: you do not have to struggle with HTML/CSS code any more!

-* **Save Time**: increase your productivity, getting things done in a fraction of the time that you're used to!
+* **Save a lot of Time**: increase your productivity, getting things done in a fraction of the time that you're used to!

 * **Professional Results**: under the hood Zedity has everything you need to create content that only web developers could achieve before!

 * **Responsive Design [Premium](http://zedity.com/plugin/wp)**: automatic content scaling to perfectly fit responsive layouts on any device!

 **Discover more about Zedity:**

 *   [Zedity Site](http://zedity.com): visit the official website to discover more about Zedity!